 Charlton Brown have been leading the Masterplanning and Urban Design for a new Garden Village in Northamptonshire.
-The project will be submitted for planning later this year and is anticipated to begin on site in 2020.
+The project began on site in 2020.

 Deenethorpe Airfield, formerly used during WWII, will be transformed into a productive, distinctive and sustainable new settlement know as Tresham Garden Village.
 It will provide: